 - LPMUDs have always averted this, but a player who chooses to retire a character may remain a ghost, removing themselves from play but retaining communication.

-- In Realm of the Mad God once you die, you lose all of you items and levels, then restart.
+- In Realm of the Mad God, once you die, you lose all of your items and levels, then restart.

 - Some players of DDO do this as a Self-Imposed Challenge.
 If your character dies and nobody is around to resurrect them, delete and roll a new character.